danjm-dev/djm-core-services/README.md

 DJM Core Services is a Unity package for services that can be used across a range of projects.

-The current implementation is a work in progress, but includes the following global services.
+The current implementation is a work in progress, but includes the following services.

 - Application Controller
 - Debug Logger